ajavamind/rca-studio2/README.md

 | Invaders | Paul Robson | |
 | Tv Arcade 2012 | ? | |

-This respository is intended for educational and historic research usage to show how the games looked and functioned during play.
+This respository is intended for educational and historical research usage to show how the games looked and functioned during play.

 by Andrew Modla, RCA Studio II/III game developer, 1976-1977.